MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 ---
 title: Get started with Copilot in Power Automate for desktop
-description: Learn how to access and use Copilot in desktop flows. ms.date: 11/01/2023 ms.topic: Copilot
+description: Learn how to access and use Copilot in Power Automate for desktop flows. ms.date: 11/01/2023 ms.topic: Copilot
 author: cochamos